opendp/dp-wizard/README-PYPI.md

   --private_csv CSV  Path to private CSV
   --contrib CONTRIB  How many rows can an individual contribute?
-  --demo             Use generated fake CSV for a quick demo
+  --demo             Use generated fake CSV for a quick demo --no_uploads       Prompt for column names instead of CSV upload

 Use "--public_csv" if you have a public data set, and are curious how DP can be applied: The preview visualizations will use your public data.